1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How does Lactulose work?

-Lactulose works by drawing water into the intestines, softening the stool and promoting bowel movements.
-It also helps reduce ammonia levels in the bloodstream by trapping ammonia in the colon.
+Lactulose operates by absorbing water in the bowels that constitute the stools rendering them loose and causing bowel movements.
+It also aids in decreasing the volumes of blood ammonia, by entraping ammonia in the colon.

-What are the common side effects of Lactulose?
+Which are the most widespread side effects of Lactulose?